Labor History Month

-What role?
+What role has the labor movement played?
 Most of the middle class arrived in that economic neighborhood when working people got together, formed unions, and wrested a fair share of what they produced from their employers.
 In other words, it was by acting like a working class that most of our families became middle class during the last century.

 One example is the New Deal, created by a president conscious of the enormous upsurge in unionization and worker activism in the 1930s, consisting of laws such as the National Labor Relations Act, Social Security Act, Unemployment Insurance Act, and Fair Labor Standards Act.
 While most people think of these as Roosevelt’s legacy, he didn’t do this alone.
 It took a massive surge of unionization, with workers engaged in strikes, demonstrations, factory seizures, and political action, pushing up from below, before those in power heard their message and created the New Deal.